French doors can change any space, but getting the width right is crucial.

 Custom vs. Standard French Doors

-When choosing French doors, one of the biggest decisions is if to stick with the standard sizes or invest in custom designs.
+When choosing French doors, one of the biggest decisions is whether to stick with the standard sizes or invest in custom designs.
+Each option offers its own benefits in terms of cost, fit, and style

-Each option comes with its own benefits in cost, fit, and style, and the right choice depends on your home’s layout and your vision for the space.
+The right choice depends on your home’s layout and your vision for the space.

 | Category | Custom French Doors | Standard French Doors |